torresjchristopher/AI-TTB-Label-Verify-App/README.md

 ### TUI

-The TUI exposes the same capabilities through a guided terminal menu:
+The TUI exposes the same capabilities through a guided terminal menu easier to navigate for audiences:

 1. Edit Label
 2. Process Batch
 3. Quit

 It adds no graphical framework and uses Python's standard terminal input/output.

+### Web interface

+The web edition runs locally on `127.0.0.1` and is intended for broader operational use with accesibility for audiences with limited technological fluency.
+It adds:

+- Reusable label profiles
+- Multi-image upload
+- Worker selection
+- Visual exception review
+- Manual approve/deny decisions
+- Downloadable CSV and JSON reports

+The web interface is not a separate AI implementation.
+It calls the same local pipeline used by the CLI and TUI.

+---

 ---